mmlvgx/hikari.bf/README.md

 prefix = 'YOUR BOT PREFIX'
 ```
 3. Launch run.sh or run.bat
-The necessary dependencies will be automatically installed\
+The necessary dependencies will be automatically installed
+## Next
 To add commands just add files to the `plugins` folder.
 The name of a **Brainfuck** like file is the name of command.
 So that for example `test.bf` will be `!test`
 ## Speed up
 If you use a UNIX-like system, you will get additional performance benefits from using a library called uvloop.
 This replaces the default asyncio event loop with one that uses libuv internally.\